 Alright, we’re going to do a quick survey.
 Raise your hand if you’ve ever watched an episode of “Doomsday Preppers.”
 Now, if you’ve watched every episode, please put your hand down.
 I’m going to venture a guess that there are few if any hands still up.
 I know when I watched a few episodes, I was thinking, you’ve got to be kidding me.”

 Hey, I hope “Doomsday Preppers” helped convince some to become better prepared.
 Unfortunately, as with any reality-based TV show, many of the people on the show were just over the top.
-If you think the same, then imagine what non-preppers think about many of us.
-I imagine if someone is not into preparedness, they look at us as if we could have starred on “Doomsday Preppers.”
+If you think the same, then imagine what non-preppers feel about many of us.
+I believe if someone is not into preparedness, they look at us as if we could have starred on “Doomsday Preppers.”

 Next, think about the impact the news media has on the preparedness community.
 So, while the government is telling us to have three-days of food on hand, the news media calls us hoarders for doing that and more.
-We’re categorized as tinfoil hat wearing crazies.
+Non-Prepper's categorize us as tinfoil hat-wearing crazies.

 Commentators and others say we shouldn’t need firearms.
 We get asked why do we prepare if the government will come and save us, and the list goes on.
 In short, the media uses preppers as fodder to help push their narratives, and in so doing promotes us as crazy, paranoid, and dangerous.